Introduction

 Histopathology

-Some features that are more common in mesothelial hyperplasia or benign mesothelioma are lack of invasion and no increased cellularity within the stroma; if papillary formations are present, they should be simple, small to medium, and lined by a single layer of cells with only mild to moderate atypia, growth should be uniform.
-Inflammation is a common associated finding, and although there have been reports of necrosis in association with benign mesothelial proliferations, this should be a rare and focal finding if present.
-Pathologists are often reluctant to definitively diagnose a benign mesothelial proliferation on cytology alone and prefer permanent tissue examination due to the rarity of these samples and the need for an adequate sample.[8]
-With the continued development and growing knowledge of molecular pathology, it is essential to note that one of the more common molecular findings in malignant mesothelioma is the homozygous deletion of the 9p21 locus, which also includes the cyclin-dependent kinase inhibitor CDKN2A.[9][10]
+Features more commonly seen in mesothelial hyperplasia or benign mesothelioma include a lack of invasion and no increased cellularity within the stroma.
+If papillary formations are present, they should be simple, small to medium in size, and lined by a single layer of cells with only mild to moderate atypia exhibiting uniform growth.
+Inflammation is often present, and while necrosis has been reported in association with benign mesothelial proliferations, it should be a rare and focal finding when observed.
+Pathologists frequently hesitate to diagnose benign mesothelial proliferation based solely on cytology; they prefer permanent tissue examination due to the rarity of these samples and the need for sufficient material.[13]

 History and Physical